-This program offers up to six grants of up to $1500 for teaching faculty working under year-long contracts, and one grant of $500 for teaching faculty working under other contracts to attend academic conferences in the humanities.
-Of the grants for faculty working under year-long contracts, the Center will ordinarily fund up to four grants for faculty who are delivering presentations at conferences and will ordinarily fund up to two grants for faculty who are attending conferences for professional development directly related to courses taught at Loyola but who are not delivering a presentation.
+This program offers up to eight grants of up to $1500 for teaching faculty working under year-long contracts to attend academic conferences in the humanities.
+Of the grants for faculty working under year-long contracts, the Center will ordinarily aim to fund at least five grants for faculty who are delivering presentations at conferences and will ordinarily aim to fund up to three grants for faculty who are attending conferences for professional development directly related to courses taught at Loyola but who are not delivering a presentation.
 However, the applicant pool in any given year may change that ratio.
-The grant for teaching faculty working under other contracts can be used by a faculty member delivering a presentation at a conference or attending a conference for professional development.
+If funds allocated to this program are not expended after funding eight grants, the Center may fund (or partially fund) further grants.

 - Faculty who are teaching in a department outside of the Humanities division of Loyola College but whose research clearly involves a discipline in the Humanities may apply.
 The Steering Committee, however, ordinarily will give preference to applicants teaching in the Humanities division.